 Schedule Drop Off

 Once registration opens, you will select a drop off time to deliver your items to Kidz Klozet.
 Feel free to wait as your items are checked or you may drop and run without waiting but if any items are unacceptable, even highlighted yellow, they will be donated and not returned to you.
 Please print your barcodes from home as instructed above under "Tagging".
 Should you need Kidz Klozet to print your barcodes, please order them above under "Tagging" and you will be given a "batch number".
-Barcode pickup for fall/winter sale is scheduled for Saturday, 9/2 from 9-10am, Satruday 9/9 from9-10am and Monday 9/18 from 5-6pm.
+Barcode pickup for our spring/summer sale is scheduled for Thursday 2/8 from 5-6pm, Saturday 2/17 from 9-10am and Thursday 2/22 from 5-6pm.
 You may also pick up barcodes on drop off dates to take home to barcode.
 We ask that you have ALL items tagged and barcoded before you arrive at your selected drop off time.
 You will not be able to tag, pin and hang your items in the store during drop off nor tag or barcode in the parking lot.
 This ties up our Zbars from customers who are ready to drop off at their selected time.
 Thank you for understanding.

 Kidz Klozet consignors receive 60% of their sales with NO additional fees.
 Volunteers that work ONE (4) hour shift receive an additional 5% of their sales (65%) and shop early.
 Volunteers that work TWO or more (4) hour shifts will receive an additional 10% of their sales (70%) and shop first.